- Dominican Republic Island Legends & Folklore

 This is the most talked-about street for ghost stories.

-People report seeing figures in colonial clothing late at night, especially near old buildings tied to early Spanish rulers.
+The legend: people report seeing figures in colonial clothing late at night, especially near old buildings tied to early Spanish-era history.

 2) Fortaleza Ozama (after closing hours)